dimitri-yatsenko/Database-Systems-for-Data-Science/Assign8.md

-# Aggregation Queries
+# More Complex Queries

-This is a group project.
-Query the `shared_projects.group_assignement` table for `project=8`  to find your teammates.

 In this assignment, you will make queries from shared databases:
 1. Sakila database: `shared_sakila`
 2. Sales database: `shared_sales`
-3. Hotel database: `shared_hotel` or any of the `hw4_*` databases submitted by teams in homework 4, even your own.
+3. Airport database: `shared_airport`

 Write all queries in SQL.
 Use `SHOW TABLES` and `SHOW CREATE TABLE` statements to understand the schema.

 The queries may be simple single-table `SELECT` statements, `SELECT` statements with subqueries, or queries with inner joins, or queries with left joins and GROUP BY.

+Some of the problems are very difficult.
+Please work on these problems early and bring your questions to class.
+You are welcome to work in groups but produce and submit your solutions individually.

 ## Sakila

-1. List the names of top 10 actors who have acted in most films, include the number films.
+1. List the names of all actors who have co-starred in the same movies with NATALIE HOPKINS.

+2. List the pairs of actors and the number of films they have been in together.
+Show only the top ten 10 pairs.

-2. List the titles of all films on the inventory of Store 2 only, i.e. not found in Store 1.
+3. List the titles of all films on the inventory of Store 2 only, i.e. not found in Store 1.

-3. List the names of all actors who have co-starred in the same movies with NATALIE HOPKINS.

 ## Sales